rkalendar/TotalRepeats/README.md

 Yes.
 Use `-readmask` to import masked FASTA files from RepeatMasker or other tools, and `-readgff` to import GFF annotations for visualization.

 **Q: What does the `-normal` flag do exactly?**
-It prevent multithreaded pairwise comparison during the clustering step, which significantly speeds down processing for large genomes with many repeat families.
-The parallel clustering is deterministic — repeated runs produce identical cluster assignments and `ClusterID`s regardless of the thread count, so results stay reproducible.
-To cap the number of worker threads, add `-Djava.util.concurrent.ForkJoinPool.common.parallelism=N` before `-jar` (see the `-normal` entry under [Detailed Option Reference](#detailed-option-reference)).
+By default, clustering is multithreaded — the pairwise comparison step runs across all CPU cores, which greatly speeds up large genomes with many repeat families.
+Passing `-normal` turns that off and runs the clustering on a single thread: slower, but useful for debugging or when you want the single-threaded code path.
+If you want to keep multithreading but only limit the number of worker threads, add `-Djava.util.concurrent.ForkJoinPool.common.parallelism=N` before `-jar` instead (see [Multithreaded Clustering](#multithreaded-clustering)).
+The multithreaded path is deterministic: repeated runs produce identical cluster assignments and `ClusterID`s regardless of thread count.

 ---